chocoyaki/gaas/doc/man/config_file.rst

   [Remark: Option used only by MAs]

-**ackFile**
-  Path to a file that will be created when the element is ready to execute.

-  [Remark: DIET must be compiled with the Acknowledge File option]

-  [Remark: Option used only by Agents and SeDs]

 **maxMsgSize**
   Integer setting the maximum size of CORBA messages sent by Dagda.
   By default, it's the same as the omniORB giopMaxMsgSize size.